 Australia is the highest per capita emitter of greenhouse gases in the world.
-Only a mere 8% of Australia's electricity is generated from renewable energy - clean, non-polluting energy.
+Only a mere 13% of Australia's electricity is generated from renewable energy - clean, non-polluting energy.

-Over 50% of Australia's greenhouse gasses come from electricity generated by burning coal, making electricity the biggest single contributor to Australia's greenhouse emissions.
+Over 70% of Australia's greenhouse gasses come from electricity generated by burning coal, making electricity the biggest single contributor to Australia's greenhouse emissions.

-By switching to GreenPower you are investing in the renewable energy sector - helping it to compete with coal on price, and stimulating the development of renewable energy in Australia. www.greenpower.gov.au as at 1st March 2009
+By switching to GreenPower you are investing in the renewable energy sector - helping it to compete with coal on price, and stimulating the development of renewable energy in Australia. www.greenpower.gov.au.
+In schools you can elect to increase the contribution made from Green power with the DoE supplier ERM Energy -currently minimum is 6%.
+School Environment Management Plan - Energy